 - Prior to watching the video, review the section Raoult’s Law, and the sections on CCNs, diffusion, enthalpy and phase transitions as well as Dalton’s law as these concepts are fundamental for understanding of aqueous chemistry

 - Read chapter 5.3 to 184.108.40.206 (included) of Lectures in Meteorology

 - Watch this movie that shows an example of a worked problem on how to determine changes between the gas phase and aqueous phase.

 - Solve the problems assigned at your class level in this work sheet.

 You can find the powerpoint presentation of this unit here.

-This video explains the difference between S(IV) and S(VI).
+A: This video explains the concepts of S(IV) and S(VI).

 Q: How do I deal with the reaction rates?